 You may be prescribed a wrist brace.
 If so, wear it to avoid extending your wrist and pulling on the repaired elbow tendon.

-You should be able to return to normal activity and sports after 4 to 6 months.
+Most people can return to normal activity and sports after 4 to 6 months.
 Check with your surgeon on the timeline for you.

 When to Call the Doctor

 After the operation, call the surgeon if you notice any of the following around your elbow: